wiaio/slate/source/index.html.md

   )
 ```

-> The above command returns an Sensor object when one has been received.
+> The above command returns a Sensor Reading object when one has been received.

-This endpoint unsubscribes from device sensors.
+This endpoint unsubscribes from device sensor readings.

 ### HTTP Request